 Bad-faith open records requests damage science in many ways, from discouraging frank conversations to providing opportunities for hostile actors to misconstrue phrases, including scientific jargon, and use these to mislead or confuse the public.

 The report is intended to help scientists and attorneys understand the best way to manage and respond to a FOIA request, and encourage policymakers to consider the special issues of scientific transparency and enact policies that protect these important materials.

-Note: This is the second edition of the report, published in November 2019.
-Please contact us if you would like a copy of the first edition.
+Note: This is the third edition of the report, published in October 2021.
+Please contact us if you would like a copy of the first or second editions.